adamsilver/fdpb/02-a-checkout-flow.md

 Most modern browsers can automatically fill in form fields, by way of the `autocomplete` attribute.
 When the user focuses a particular field, the browser checks if it has that information stored — if it does, the user can select it without having to type.

-> Chrome autofill: used 9 billion times/month, saves an average of 12 seconds, 1.25 million days saved/month — Luke W, 24 October 2017[^luke autofill]
+> Chrome autofill: used 9 billion times/month, saves an average of 12 seconds, 1.25 million days saved/month — Luke W, 24 October 2017[^16]

 Since iOS 8, the Safari browser lets users scan their card using the iPhone's camera — it uses the same mechanism to automatically fill out those fields.